 Consumer research for a new CPG product launch follows a specific sequence: validate the need, refine the positioning, and stress-test launch readiness.
-Skipping phases or running them out of order is the most reliable predictor of launch failure, more than any single research finding.
+Skipping phases or running them out of order is the most reliable predictor of launch failure, more than any single research finding — and concept testing discipline is what holds the sequence together.

 The failure rate tells the story.
 Depending on the source, 70-85% of new CPG products fail within 18 months of launch.
 Nielsen’s analysis attributes the majority of failures not to product quality but to misreading consumer needs, poor positioning, or insufficient differentiation.
 These are research problems, not manufacturing problems.